-The table above does not include the liability of \$4.4 million relating to legal proceedings in which the Company believes a loss is both probable and estimable.
-See Note 13 of the audited consolidated financial statements included elsewhere in this Annual Report.
+At December 31, 2023, the Company had accrued \$5.2 million relating to legal proceedings in which the Company believes a loss is both probable and estimable.
+See Note 13 to the audited consolidated financial statements included elsewhere in this Annual Report for further information.